 Happy weekend!
 We’ve put together a guide to help you plan the following days.
 From a local fun festival to watching your favorite team or drinking at a cool speakeasy, there’s something for everyone.
 Here’s what you can’t miss this weekend in San Diego.

-If you’re on the Dry January train, or simply cutting back, it doesn’t mean you gotta retire your social life, too.
+If you were on the Dry January train and don’t wanna get off, or simply cutting back, it doesn’t mean you have to retire your social life, too.
 Thankfully, the mocktail scene in San Diego is getting better and better – follow this guide for the best spots!

 Whale watching